microsoft/BotFramework-WebChat/README.md

 Starting from Web Chat 4.6.0, Web Chat requires React 16.8.6 or up.

-Although we recommend that you upgrade your host app at your earliest convenience, we understand that host app may need some time before its React dependencies are updated, especially in regards to huge applications.
+Although we recommend you to upgrade your host app at your earliest convenience, we understand that host app may need some time before its react dependencies are updated, especially in regards to huge applications.

-If your app is not ready for React 16.8.6 yet, you can follow the [hybrid React sample](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/01.getting-started/g.hybrid-react-npm) to dual-host React in your app.
+If your app is not ready for react 16.8.6 yet, you can follow the [hybrid React sample](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/01.getting-started/g.hybrid-react-npm) to dual-host react in your app.

 ## Speech changes in Web Chat 4.5.0

 There is a breaking change on behavior expectations regarding speech and input hint in Web Chat.
-Please refer to the section on [input hint behavior before 4.5.0](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/SPEECH.md#input-hint-behavior-before-4-5-0) for details.
+Please refer to the section [input hint behavior before 4.5.0](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/SPEECH.md#input-hint-behavior-before-4-5-0) for more details.

 ## Migrating from Web Chat v3 to v4